 5.)
 This is information the guest does not need to know pre-arrival and even if they are interested in, they can search for it very easily on their smartphone.
 This takes up a lot of space and makes the letter longer than necessary.

 6.)
-Upselling! this all could be on the Worst’s upselling page as an offer.
+Upselling! this all could be on Worst’s upselling page as an offer.
 The information would look better in the booking confirmation mail.

 7.)
-It’s obvious, everyone always has an ID on them, because we all legally obliged to.
+It’s obvious, that everyone always has an ID on them, because we are all legally obliged to.

 Now, how about Worst’s upselling?

 You receive a letter that shows some offers like this:

 Not too shabby, you think.
 There is a restaurant and a beverage room service.
 However, there is no link to the restaurant’s website, nor any explanation of what they serve.
 You just see a plain photo of the actual place, not the food that you will be getting.
 How disappointing…

-Because you are travelling with your partner the champagne delivered to your room seems interesting, it would be such a nice surprise for them, but it’s so plain… could the hotel also add some bonbons?
+Because you are traveling with your partner the champagne delivered to your room seems interesting, it would be such a nice surprise for them, but it’s so plain… could the hotel also add some bonbons?
 Or maybe a small cake?

 It would be so nice to take a taxi from the airport to the hotel!
 How much will it be?
 Nobody knows and just to see an estimate would make you feel a lot better about ordering it.

 Also, there are two taxi offers, which one to take?
-Oh, yeah, they are for different number of people.
+Oh, yeah, they are for a different number of people.
 Why have two offers though when you can just have one, and set the price to increase by the number of people?
 Or select a different types of cars?